L'Âme-stram-gram: Live performances

-Chart performances
+Chart performance

-On the French Singles Chart, "L'Âme-stram-gram" debuted to number two on 13 March 1999, behind Larusso's hit "Tu m'oublieras".
-According to French chart expert Élia Habib, many people thought at the time that Mylène Farmer could become the first artist to obtain a number-one single from four studio albums, the first three being "Pourvu qu'elles soient douces" from Ainsi soit je..., "Désenchantée" from L'Autre..., and "XXL" from Anamorphosée.
-Against all odds, the single dropped during the next weeks and remained in the top ten for four weeks, in the top 50 for ten, and on the chart for sixteen.
-The single was certified as a silver disc by the Syndicat National de l'Édition Phonographique on 15 December 1999 and was ranked number 58 on the Annual Singles Chart.
+On the French Singles Chart, "L'Âme-stram-gram" debuted at number two on 13 March 1999.
+According to French chart expert Élia Habib, many people believed at the time that Farmer could become the first artist to obtain a number-one single from four studio albums, the first three being "Pourvu qu'elles soient douces" from Ainsi soit je..., "Désenchantée" from L'Autre..., and "XXL" from Anamorphosée.
+The single then fell down the chart, remaining in the top 10 for four weeks, the top 50 for 10 weeks, and the top 100 for 16 weeks.
+The single was awarded a silver disc by the Syndicat National de l'Édition Phonographique (SNEP) on 15 December 1999 and was ranked number 58 on the SNEP year-end chart for 1999.

-In Belgian (Wallonia), the single featured on the Ultratop 50 for thirteen weeks.
-It started on 20 March at number 22 before climbing to a peak of number nine the week after.
-Then it fell slowly, and was eventually the best-selling single from the album Innamoramento in the country, with the longest chart trajectory and the highest peak position.
-It was 53rd on the Belgian year-end chart.
+In Belgium's Wallonia region, the single remained on the Ultratop 50 for 13 weeks.
+It debuted on 20 March at number 22 before climbing to a peak of number nine the week after.
+It was the most successful single from Innamoramento in the region, with the longest chart trajectory and highest peak position.
+It ranked in at number 53 on the Walloon year-end chart.